 The leading cause of stumbles amongst seniors is the loss of balance.

-Caregivers in assisted living should be aware that senior falls occur at varying percentages during different activities.
+Caregivers in assisted living should be aware that senior slip and fall accidents occur at varying percentages during different activities.

 - Loss of Balance: 41 percent